anydotcrypto/metatransactions/README.md

 # A Minimal Meta-Transaction Library

 Ethereum transaction's intertwine the identity of who paid for the transaction (gas.payer) and who wants to execute a command (msg.sender).
 As a result, it is **not straight forward for Alice to pay the gas fee on behalf of Bob** who wants to execute a command in a smart contract.
-Until it is fixed at the platform level, then Alice and Bob must adopt a meta-transaction standard in order to support this functionality (e.g. transaction infrastructure as a service in a non-custodial manner).
+Until it is fixed at the platform level, then Alice and Bob must adopt a meta-transaction standard to support this functionality (e.g. transaction infrastructure as a service in a non-custodial manner).

 There are two approaches:

 - **Proxy contracts:** All transactions for the user are sent via a proxy contract and it is compatible with all existing smart contracts.
 - **\_msgSender():** All transactions are sent via a global RelayHub.sol contract and the target contract must support the standard which requires it to replace msg.sender with \_msgSender().
 It is only compatible with contracts that have upgraded to use the standard.

-We have put together this meta-transaction library to support both approaches and there are several benefits:
+We have put together this meta-transaction library to support both approaches.
+We hope it will benefit the community in the following ways:
-- **Ease of adoption:** New smart contracts do not need to handle replay protection (e.g. the permit() standard).
+- **Ease of adoption:** All new smart contracts can support meta-transactions without handling replay protection (e.g. the permit() standard).
-- **Global RelayHub:** The \_msgSender() standard requires a hard-coded relayhub contract.
-This is a minimal RelayHub.sol that simply deals with checking replay protection before calling the target contract.
+- **Global RelayHub:** Our minimal RelayHub.sol can be a candidate for the hard-coded RelayHub in the \_msgSender() standard.
-- **Single standard & library:** There are several ways to construct and sign meta-transactions, so we hope this repository can become a single standard that any project can adopt.
+- **Single client library:** There are several libraries for constructing and signing transactions, but more often than not it is mixed up with the application logic.
+This repository is designed to become a single standard any project can adopt.

-The end-goal of this library is to make it easier for developers and users to tap into third party APIs that focus on getting transactions in the blockchain.
+Finally, the ultimate goal is to make it easier for developers to tap into third party relayer APIs that focus on getting transactions in the blockchain.

 ## Getting started